kevin-foster-uk/kevin-foster-uk.github.io/content/posts/gdpr-cookie-flawed/index.md

   - Software Dev
 ---

-If you’ve visited a website in the past few years, you’ve seen it: the now-ubiquitous cookie consent pop-up.
-Mandated by the EU’s GDPR and ePrivacy Directive, these banners were designed to give us control over our online data.
+Mandated by the EU’s GDPR and ePrivacy Directive, the now-ubiquitous cookie consent pop-up banners were designed to give us control over our online data.
 But years after their introduction, a growing chorus of critics argues that the so-called “cookie law” is a well-intentioned failure.

 So, what went wrong?

 #### Consent Fatigue Has Won

 The most obvious issue is banner fatigue.
 Instead of thoughtfully considering their privacy choices, most people instinctively hammer the “Accept All” button just to make the pop-up disappear.
-This has turned a tool meant to empower users into a mere inconvenience they blindly click through, defeating the very purpose of informed consent.
+This has turned a tool meant to empower users into a mere inconvenience they blindly click through, defeating the very purpose of informed consent.Let’s be honest: these pop-ups are annoying.

-#### A Bad User Experience

-Let’s be honest: these pop-ups are annoying.
 They interrupt reading, clutter beautiful designs, and create a fragmented browsing experience.
-Some websites, particularly small independent ones, have even chosen to block EU visitors entirely rather than navigate the complex legal maze, reducing access to information and services.

 #### A Boon for Big Tech, a Burden for Small Business